dss09/ansible-vector/README.md

 | transforms               | no       | false                   | shape your data as it moves through your Vector topology [link](https://vector.dev/docs/reference/configuration/transforms/)
 | sinks                    | yes      | false                   | deliver your observability data to a variety of destinations [link](https://vector.dev/docs/reference/configuration/sinks/)

-## Example for configuration with ansible
+## Example configuration with Ansible
 ```yaml
 sources:
   journald: